-COLLEGE ALGEBRA DUAL ENROLLMENT - Course # G02H48 1 credit: 11th, 12th
+PRE-CALCULUS ALGEBRA DUAL ENROLLMENT (College Algebra DE) - Course # G02H90 1 credit: 11th, 12th

 Prerequisite: Algebra II and a Math ACT score of 19 or higher.
-Dual enrollment in the Spring semester for APSU Math 1710 - College Algebra (3 college credits).
+Dual Enrollment in the fall semester for NSCC Math 1710 - Pre-calculus Algebra (3 college credits).

 A TI-84 graphing calculator is required for this course.
 Upon completion of this course, students will be able to apply algebraic methods to solutions of practical problems; explore the capabilities for the graphing calculator to better understand algebraic concepts; develop an understanding of functions from graphical, numeric, and symbolic viewpoints; become familiar with polynomial, rational, exponential, and logarithmic functions including modeling real-life problems; solve systems of linear equations by a variety of methods including matrix methods; and apply counting principles in the computation of probabilities.
 Other topics covered include, trigonometric functions and their graphs and related transformations, vectors, matrix quantities, conic sections, sequences and series and parametric equations.
+Fall Semester

-PRE-CALCULUS I - ALGEBRA DUAL ENROLLMENT - Course # G02H90 1 Credit: 11th, 12th
+PRE-CALCULUS TRIGONOMETRY DUAL ENROLLMENT - Course # G02H91 1 Credit: 11th, 12th

-Prerequisite: Algebra II Honors is strongly recommended along with a Math ACT score of 19 or higher.
-Algebra II Regular must have an A average of at least a 97 and a Math ACT score of 19 or higher and the recommendation of the Algebra II teacher.
-Dual enrollment in the fall semester for Nashville State Community College Math 1710 - Pre-Calculus I (3 college credits).
+Prerequisite: Algebra II Honors is strongly recommended.
+Algebra II Regular must have an A average of at least a 97 and the recommendation of the Algebra II teacher.
+Students MUST enroll in the dual enrollment course (spring semester) for college credit through NSCC: Math 1720 - Pre-calculus Trigonometry (4 college credit hours).